indoor dining room and chairs interior design by shalini misra

 The term ‘wellness’ is used everywhere now, and while it’s wonderful that it’s getting so much attention, when it comes to our health and wellbeing we need to think beyond the latest trends and tap into our deeper ancestral knowledge.
 Humankind has known for aeons that light, fresh air, nature and calm are all essential to help life thrive.

-It’s well known that our surroundings have an enormous impact on our mood, behaviour, and health, so at Shalini Misra Design we always pay particular attention to our clients’ lifestyles, creating interiors that will improve their wellbeing – not just for winter months, but all year round.
+It’s well known that our surroundings have an enormous impact on our mood, behaviour, and health, our team of interior designers at Shalini Misra always pays particular attention to our clients’ lifestyles, creating interiors that will improve their wellbeing – not just for winter months, but all year round.

 Whether it’s an office, home or hotel, here are some design pointers that must always be considered: